-BMI=body mass index, Dz=disease, DM=diabetes mellitus, CVD=cardiovascular disease, CKD=chronic kidney disease, yr=years, HCQ=hydroxychloroquine, AZM=azithromycin, Doxy=doxycycline, IVM=lvermectin, VTE=venous thrombo-embolic
+BMI=body mass index, Dz=disease, DM=diabetes mellitus, CVD=cardiovascular disease, CKD=chronic kidney disease, yr=years, HCQ=hydroxychloroquine, AZM=azithromycin, DOXY=doxycycline, IVM=lvermectin, VTE=venous thrombo-embolic, EUA=Emergency Use Authorization (U.S. administration)

 Dr. Peter McCullough led a team of international experts and published the first treatment protocol for ambulatory COVID-19 patients developed from experience treating patients in the US. and Italy and supported by the expanding medical literature at the time.
 The initial protocol was published in the highly respected American Journal of Medicine, and the updated protocol depicted in the figure was adapted from the Baylor University Medical Center Proceedings (in press for November release).